PawelLipski/docker-ci-blog/blog.md

     && rm -fv git-credential-* git-daemon git-fast-import git-http-backend git-imap-send git-remote-testsvn git-shell
 ```

-We'll return to the skipped parts in the [second part of this post](https://medium.com/virtuslab) when dealing with non-root user setup.
+We'll discuss the parts that have been skipped in the [second part of this post](https://medium.com/virtuslab) when dealing with non-root user setup.

 The purpose of these commands is to install a specific version of Git.
 The non-obvious step here is the very long chain of `&&`-ed shell commands under `RUN`, some of which, surprisingly, relate to _removing_ rather than installing software (`apk del`, `rm`).
-Two questions arise: why combine so many commands into a single `RUN` rather than split them into multiple `RUN`s and why even remove any software at all?
+This prompts two questions: why combine so many commands into a single `RUN` rather than split them into multiple `RUN`s; and why even remove any software at all?

 Docker stores the image contents in layers that correspond to Dockerfile instructions.
 If an instruction (such as `RUN` or `COPY`) adds data to the underlying file system
 (which, by the way, is usually [OverlayFS](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) nowadays),
-this data, even if removed in a subsequent layer, will remain part of the intermediate layer that corresponds to the instruction, and will thus make its way to the final image.
+these data, even if removed in a subsequent layer, will remain part of the intermediate layer that corresponds to the instruction, and will thus make their way to the final image.

 If a piece of software (like `alpine-sdk`) is only needed for building the image but not for running the container, then leaving it installed is an utter waste of space.
 A reasonable way (but not the only one &mdash; see the [multistage builds](https://docs.docker.com/develop/develop-images/multistage-build/)) to prevent the resulting image from bloating
 is to remove unnecessary files in the very same layer in which they were added.
 Hence, the first `RUN` instruction installs all the compile-time dependencies of Git (`alpine-sdk autoconf gettext wget zlib-dev`),
-only to later remove them (`apk del`) in the same shell script.
+only to remove them (`apk del`) later in the same shell script.
 What remains in the resulting layer is just the Git installation that we care for,
-but not the toolchain necessary to build it (which would be useless in the final image).
+but not the toolchain it was build with (which would be useless in the final image).

-A more na&iuml;ve version of this Dockerfile, with all the dependencies installed at the very beginning and never removed, yields an almost 800 MB behemoth:
+A more na&iuml;ve version of this Dockerfile, in which all the dependencies are installed at the very beginning and never removed, yields an almost 800 MB behemoth:

 ![docker images](docker-images.png)

 After including the `apk del` and `rm` commands, and squeezing the installations and removals into the same layer,
-the resulting image shrinks to around 150-250 MB, depending on the exact Git and Python version.
+the resulting image shrinks to around 150-250 MB, depending on the exact versions of Git and Python.
-This makes caching the images far less space-consuming.
+This makes the images caches far less space-consuming.

 As a side note, if you're curious how I figured out which files (`git-fast-import`, `git-http-backend` etc.) can be removed from /usr/local/libexec/git-core/,
 take a look at [dive](https://github.com/wagoodman/dive), an excellent tool for inspecting files that reside within each layer of a Docker image.